-As at December 31, 2019, the Company has an outstanding convertible debenture (Note 8) with a significant shareholder.
-The facility can be converted into common shares at the holder's option.
+As at September 30, 2019, the Company has two outstanding non-revolving loan facilities (Note 8) with a significant shareholder.
+These facilities include tranches which can be converted into common shares at the holder's option as well as a non-convertible tranche.